attestation services in sharjah

 Make sure that the document is original and fully intact.
 Some documents may need prior certification before they are eligible for an Apostille.

-4. Submission to the Cour d'Appel
+4. Submission to the competent chamber of notaries

 5. Fee Payment